-Though the New York State Freethinkers Association convened again in Watkins on August 23–27, 1882, because of rainy weather the park was not utilized, though seating and a tent had been set up.
+The New York State Freethinkers Association convened again in Watkins on August 23–27, 1882.
+Because of persistently rainy weather the park was not utilized, though seating and a tent had been set up.
 Most convention events took place in the Freer Opera House; a banquet honoring D. M. Bennett was held at the Glen Park Hotel.